 Serving city dwellers and country folk alike, Frontier Communications provides phone, Internet, and satellite TV (through a partnership with DISH Network) services across 28 US states.
-The company has some 7.5 million residential and business voice subscribers.
-It also has 4.5 million broadband Internet customers and about 1.8 million video subscribers.
+The company has more than 7.5 million residential and business voice subscribers.
+It also has 2.5 million broadband Internet customers and about 554 million video subscribers.
 Frontier is active mostly in rural and small to mid-sized markets, where it is the incumbent local-exchange carrier (ILEC).
 The company's top four markets in terms of subscribers are West Virginia, Illinois, Indiana, and New York.
 The company's 2015 acquisition of Verizon's wireline operations for $10.5 billion substantially expanded Frontier's footprint.

-Frontier’s local and long distance services contributes about 45% of the company's revenues while its data and Internet services contribute about 45%, followed by switched access and subsidy revenues and others.
+Frontier’s local and long distance services contributes about 36% of the company's revenues while its data and Internet services contribute about 42%, followed by switched access and subsidy revenue, 12%, and other services, 10%.

-The company has operations in Alabama, Arizona, California, Connecticut, Florida, Georgia, Idaho, Indiana, Minnesota, Montana, Nebraska, Nevada, North Carolina, New York, Oregon, Pennsylvania, Tennessee, Texas, Washington, West Virginia, and Wisconsin.
+The company has operations in Alabama, Arizona, California, Connecticut, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Mexico, North Carolina, New York, Ohio, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Washington, West Virginia, and Wisconsin.

 Sales and Marketing

 Frontier is able to remain competitive with other triple-play providers because of the TV service it offers through DISH Network.
-(Satellite TV operators can't offer digital phone service, which puts them at a disadvantage to cable companies such as Comcast and Time Warner.)
+(Satellite TV operators can't offer digital phone service, which puts them at a disadvantage to cable companies such as Comcast and Charter Spectrum, which completed acquisitions of Time Warner Cable and Bright House Networks in 2016.)

 Residential landlines may be on the decline as more households switch to a wireless provider for their primary phone service, but Frontier operates mostly in rural markets, where cellular service can still be spotty.